michaeldye/mdye-python-samples/README.md

 ================================================= 12 passed in 0.12s ============================
 ```

+## Useful project management invocations

+Note that the following expect you've properly set up the project as described below.

+* `make test`: Execute all test in the system (Note that CI will reject PRs if test fail on the codebase under consideration)
+* `make format`: Format all code with `black`
+* `make lint`: Lint code with `pylint` (Note that CI will reject PRs if the codebase under consideration receives a lower pylint score than the `main` branch was assigned)

+* `new-solution --kind=leetcode --number {solution_number}`: Create a new solution (of the appropriate type) with a templated solution implementation module and `pytest` stub.

 ## Project Setup

 ### Step 1: Set up a Python interpreter and virtual environment